-Madalena Salazar, Principal of 3rd Space Visión, is an independent consultant, educator, and activist focused on building justice, equity and inclusion in arts and culture.
+Madalena Salazar, Principal of 3rd Space Visión, is an independent consultant, educator, and cultural producer focused on building justice, equity and inclusion in arts and culture.